 26. November 2019 | Introduction to electromobility: E-machines

-To make you fit for the megatrend e-mobility, we offer you two seminar days on the subject of "Introduction to electromobility".
+To make you fit for the technology trend E-Mobility, we offer you two seminar days on the topic "Introduction to Electromobility".
 These two can be booked individually, but a visit on both days is recommended.

 These seminars will help you to gain a first insight into the topic in order to generate initial ideas on how you could adapt the existing or future products according to the trend in electromobility.